rohanbatra24/pot-lucky/README.md

 You can also search recipes with the search bar.
 This takes semantic queries, meaning that you can search for specific ingredients, like `bananas`, or more complex phrases like `gluten free brownies`.
 You will be informed whether or not you have the required ingredients in your pantry to make each recipe via a badge on the recipe card.
 * Green Checkmark: No missing ingredients
-* Shopping Card: Missing ingredients
+* Shopping Cart: Missing ingredients

 If you wish, you can also filter by vegan, gluten-free, cuisine, preparation time, and more.